We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 7. Aging skin

-If you’re looking for anti-aging products, you’ll want to pick a moisturizing toner full of antioxidants.
+If you’re looking for anti-aging (or as we like to say, pro-aging) power, you’ll want to pick a moisturizing toner full of antioxidants.
 Antioxidants neutralize free radicals, so your skin isn’t as affected by damage from pollution or the sun.

 - 1/4 cup green tea